open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 metric stream of delta data points defines time-interval values, not point-in-time values.
 To precisely define presence and absence of data requires further development of the correspondence between these models.

+Note: Prometheus is not the only possible timeseries model for OpenTelemetry to map into, but is used as a reference throughout this document.

 ### OpenTelemetry Protocol data model